BenKraas/SWOT_2024/README.md

 Custom workflow for SWOT analysis.

 # Requirements
-- Python 3.10+
+- Python 3.12.2
-- Jupyter Notebook
+- Jupyter Kernel
-- An environment with the required packages installed (see requirements.yml)
+- An environment with the required packages installed (see environment.yml) Install with `conda env create -f environment.yml`

 # Goal
 The goal of this project is to create a custom workflow for SWOT analysis.